Nocturnal Animals: Plot

 Tony tracks down Ray to the shack where Laura and India were killed.
 Ray admits to raping and murdering Tony's wife and daughter, calling him weak.
 Tony fatally shoots him but is blinded when Ray hits him on the head with a fire poker.
-Tony stumbles outside and dies after falling on his gun, shooting himself in the abdomen in the process.
+Tony stumbles outside, shoots himself in the abdomen after falling on his gun, and dies.

 Shocked by the dark content and raw emotion of the novel, Susan reminisces about meeting Edward in college and their blossoming relationship, which Susan's domineering mother Anne Sutton objected to, claiming that Edward was not worthy of Susan's affections and that because of his romantic world view, he lacked the drive to achieve his goals; Susan ignored her mother's objections, eventually marrying Edward.

-After finding further evidence of Hutton's extramarital affair, Susan resumes her reading of the manuscript and begins to recall her troubled marriage to Edward, which was strained by her frustration with his fledgling career and her dismissive attitude towards his literary aspirations and culminated with Susan cheating on him with Hutton and divorcing Edward to marry him.
-Edward attempted to repair their relationship but ultimately cut ties with Susan upon learning that she was pregnant with his child but secretly had an abortion to ensure an end to any attachment with him.
+After finding further evidence of Hutton's extramarital affair, Susan ceases further contact with him and resumes her reading of the manuscript; beginning to recall her troubled marriage to Edward, which was strained by her frustration with his fledgling career and her dismissive attitude towards his literary aspirations.
+Edward still loves her and attempts to repair their relationship, but Susan is already involved with Hutton and divorces Edward.
+She chooses to abort her pregnancy with Edward's child and marry Hutton.

 In the present day, Susan finishes reading the novel and arranges a meeting with Edward at a restaurant.
-Edward does not show up and Susan waits alone as the restaurant empties.
+Edward however does not show up, and Susan is left waiting alone for hours as the restaurant empties.